 Guidelines for manners at the register:

 - Only use the express lane if you have fewer than the stated number of items.
 If you have a full cart, and someone else only has two or three items, let them go ahead of you

 - Have your payment ready.
-If you are using a debit or credit card, make sure you have enough to cover your purchase before you leave home and if you are paying cash, know where your money is before you get in line
+If you are using a debit or credit card, make sure you have enough to cover your purchase before you leave home and if you are paying cash, know where your money is before you get in line.
+Be sure to have any grocery coupons ready too.

 - Don’t interrupt or ignore the cashier to take a call.
 Let it ring through and call back after you complete your transaction